 How can galleries and museums can work more collaboratively to support artists?

 Where are the key opportunities over the coming years and how should the UK be engaging with them?

-The call for evidence can be downloaded here.
 We welcome case studies that highlight where visual artists and galleries have promoted their work on international markets or worked with foreign institutions to exhibit them.
 We are also gathering evidence on the impact of immigration frameworks on international cooperation as well as UK innovation and global reputation in the arts.
 Your submissions can be as detailed or as brief as you feel appropriate.
-The closing date for evidence is 5pm on Friday 28th June 2019.
+The closing date for evidence is 5pm on Friday 26th July 2019.
 Please send your evidence to Jack Tindale at Policy Connect.